 for judgment to begin at the house of God

 “Judgment” here is the persecution Asian Minor Christians were about to undergo.
-Part of God’s design for allowing persecution was to bring Christians who stepped out of a walk with God back into fellowship (Hebrews 12:6,7).
+Part of God’s design for allowing persecution was to bring Christians who stepped out of a walk with God was to bring them back into fellowship with their Lord (Hebrews 12:6,7).

 The phrase “the house of God” refers to the church or the family of God.
 God judges the church.
-This is judgment in time, not eternity.
+This is judgment in time, not eternity; it is a special opportunity for the church to repent.
 God’s assessment of the church is a purifying judgment.

 God judges the church in time, not in eternity.

 When the church confesses its sins, it is free to enter fellowship again.
 We have the judicial right to enter that fellowship because of the death of Christ.
-God is free to forgive because Jesus took all the penalty necessary to deal with sin judicially.
-God not only forgives us in confession, but he cleanses us as well (1 Jn 1:7,9).
+God is free to forgive because Jesus took the penalty necessary to deal with sin judicially.
+God not only forgives us in confession, but he cleanses us in terms of operational fellowship as well (1 Jn 1:7,9).
 God, the Father, passed judgment on our sins when Christ was on the cross (1 Pe 2:24).

 Every sin that we have ever committed has a penalty attached to it.
 Jesus took that penalty.
 He took the full wrath of God for sin.
 That is why we do not have to pay for sin.
-For us to get back into fellowship, we do not pay penance but confess (acknowledge) that that sin took Jesus to the cross.
+To get back into fellowship, we do not pay penance but “confess” (acknowledge) that that sin took Jesus to the cross to pay for the sins we commit as a Christian.

-Confession means that I acknowledge that the judgment has already been passed on Christ, and admission is my recognition of the existence of Christ’s judgment for my sin.
-We recognize the reality of judgment by simply confessing a sin.
+Confession means that I acknowledge that the judgment has already been passed on Christ and that admission is my recognition of the existence of Christ’s judgment for my sin.
+We recognize the reality of judgment by simply confessing or acknowledging that it took the death of Christ to pay for our sin.

-If we feel sorry for sins, we punish ourselves.
-This detracts from the suffering of Christ (Ga 2:21).
+If we feel sorry for our sins, we punish ourselves.
+This detracts from the suffering that Christ did on our behalf (Ga 2:21).
 We put ourselves in the place of suffering for sin.
-That is what we call “human works for restoration to fellowship.”
+That is what we call the error of human works for restoration to fellowship.
 When Christ hung on the cross, the Father accepted the judgment for our sins.
-Penitence is a system of paying for sin.
+Penitence is a system of paying for sin, which devalues and even rejects what Christ did on our behalf.
 It is a subtle system for intruding on the finished work of Christ.

-If we do not confess sin as Christians, God will bring us back into fellowship in his way.
+If we do not acknowledge our sin as Christians, God will bring us back into fellowship in his way.
 Discipline is not a matter of punishment.
 Jesus already took the punishment.
 Discipline is a family matter.
-It is not a question of whether we are in the family; it is a matter of our status in the family.
+It is not a question of whether we are in the family; it is a matter of our status in the family, in the household of faith.

 Some people think that they have a particular “in” with God.
 They try to figure out what God likes and then give it to him.
 They ante in their 10% to get a girlfriend.
 This is not Christianity.
 This is legalism and religion.